Should I Join a BNI Chapter?

 BNI is extremely structured.
 Something you’ll learn at “leadership training,” (which is, incidentally, mandatory), is that BNI has a strictly-enforced structure and process for everything.
 There are two mandatory meetings each year you’ll need to go to: Member Success Program (MSP), and Leadership Training (LT).
 This is where you learn alllllll the rules, and there are lots of them!
 What I learned to appreciate about their structure is that it makes it very easy for each member to know what is required of them at all times, and if you take advantage of the system, there’s a lot of support in place.

 BNI charges for membership.
 Why is this in the “pros” list?
 It is a good thing, in my opinion, because it keeps flakes from joining.
 You know the type… they show up for one meeting, get everything they can for free, talk loudly about all their products and services, and never come back.
 Personally, I wasn’t interested in doing business with people who couldn’t afford to take their business serious enough to commit to joining a group (instead of just trying to sell to people they didn’t know).
-There are lots of other free groups all over town that start up and shut down frequently due to non-committal people like that, and that’s ok for them, but BNI chapters are in it for the long run.
+There are lots of other free groups all over town that start up and shut down frequently due to non-committal people like that, and that’s OK for them, but BNI chapters are in it for the long run.
 And the dues you pay cover the charges for the paperwork and the corporate structure that keeps it afloat.

 Attendance is required.
 Why is this a good thing?
 For the same reason as above.
 People who can commit to show up every week are proving themselves to be dependable, generally trustworthy people.
 If they can’t commit to coming each week, that’s fine, but again, there are other groups for that.
-I liked the attendance requirement—it meant my willingness to get up early every Thursday morning at 6:00 to get ready for my BNI chapter meeting meant that others were doing the same.
+I liked the attendance requirement—it meant my willingness to get up early every Thursday at 6:00am to get ready for my BNI chapter meeting meant that others were doing the same.
 I appreciated that.

 It’s not a “leads group.”
 I’ve already mentioned the free BNI clones that have no attendance policy, but something you should also be aware of is that some of these groups meet for the purpose of passing “leads,” qualified or not.
 There’s a least one group in my town that has a policy of requiring every person to bring one lead each week.
 That, to me, is ridiculously arbitrary and pushy.
-I would never have been able to join a group like that—I hate playing “business card poker”—tossing business cards on the table to whoever wants to pick them up—and I’m very protective of my business relationships.
+I would never have been able to join a group like that—I hate playing “business card poker”—tossing business cards on the table to whomever wants to pick them up—and I’m very protective of my business relationships.
 I’m not about to hand out my friend’s business card to someone I don’t know and say “Here you go, this is John’s card.
 Give him a call.
 I have no idea if he wants your products or services, but drop my name and that should get you somewhere.”
 I’m not a used car salesman—I only do business with people I know and trust.
 And that’s the BNI model, and I was always a BIG fan of that.

 BNI has disciplinary policies in place.
 If a member starts doing a poor job taking care of referrals, or is being unethical, there’s a membership committee ready to handle complaints, and they have a clearly-defined process for conflict management.
 Generally, it works pretty well, and unethical members “graduate” themselves (our secret word for “get kicked out”) from the chapter eventually.

 You can make long-lasting relationships in BNI.
 Because, as I’ve mentioned, there’s a membership fee, an application process, and an attendance requirement, the people who are in BNI chapters generally stay for a long time—several years or more.
 Because of this, and because you see each other every single week, it’s easy to get to know people.
-For example, I haven’t been in a BNI chapter for two years, and there are people I met in my chapter that I still keep in touch with and do business with regularly.
+For example, I haven’t been in a BNI chapter for over three years, and there are people I met in my chapter that I still keep in touch with and do business with regularly.
 Yes, you can make relationships in other groups, but I really think BNI does the most to nurture these kinds of relationships.